mtarun/TALPremiumTest/README.md

 # TALPremiumTest
  Tarun TAL Premium Test

+# Technologies Used
+The application has been built using ASP.Net MVC and Angular JS

 # Running the Project
  Downlod and Copy the files to a Folder called C:\CalculatePremium Create a new web application in IIS with name "CalculatePremium" with a "port no" not already in use example 888